suds05/TimeSeriesForecastMongo/README.md

 PySpark seems to have around *500 functions* [Pyspark functions](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/functions.html)

 ### 5. Pushdown to Storage
+[Spark Connector documentation](https://www.mongodb.com/products/integrations/spark-connector) indicates: _The MongoDB Connector for Apache Spark can take advantage of MongoDB’s aggregation pipeline and rich secondary indexes to extract, filter, and process only the data it needs_.
+In this proof of concept, what we're finding is:

-* With Python DSL, both filter and aggregation are pushed down to storage
+* With Python based aggregation pipeline, both filter and aggregation are pushed down to storage

-* With Spark, filter is pushed down, but aggregation happens in compute, albeit in a distributed way
+* With PySpark aggregation code, filter is pushed down, but aggregation happens in compute, albeit in a distributed way

 ```console
 24/11/18 08:48:01 INFO V2ScanRelationPushDown: